ZaneXie/winston-viewer-static/README.md

 This is a Typescript enabled vue project with webpack.
 Template and style are loaded by vue-loader, typescript files are loaded by ts-loader.
 If you are not familiar with typescript, you can remove ts file, and write pure javascript in <script> tag inside .vue files.

+Typescript are split into individual files, so that it can get better support by IDE like WebStorm.
+Code completion works perfect.